The 20 Best Potter Syndrome Doctors in Japan

 Chiba, JP

-Meika Kaneko practices in Chiba, Japan.
+Meika Kaneko practices practicing medicine in Chiba, Japan.
 Ms. Kaneko is rated as an Advanced expert by MediFind in the treatment of Potter Syndrome.
-Her top areas of expertise are Bilateral Renal Agenesis Dominant Type, Potter Syndrome, Uterine Fibroids, Frequent or Urgent Urination, and Intrauterine Device Insertion.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Bilateral Renal Agenesis Dominant Type, Potter Syndrome, Uterine Fibroids, Frequent or Urgent Urination, and Intrauterine Device Insertion.

 Advanced in Potter Syndrome